the-events-calendar/tampermonkey-scripts/other/README.md

 ![image](https://dl.dropboxusercontent.com/s/7kgeotpxg3ff95n/shot_201126_113741.jpg)

 ## Changelog
+2.2.0 - TBD
+* Added recognition for Siteground Optimizer
+* Added recognition for Cloudflare

 2.1.1 - 2021-02-02
 * Fixed some overlay issues where for example query monitor could not be closed